 Organised by the Workplace Safety and Health (WSH) Council, in collaboration with the Singapore Manufacturing Federation (SMF), the Safe Hands Campaign 2021, which was held as a webinar, was kickstarted on 25 March 2021 and attended by 450 industry professionals.

 This year’s Campaign continued to raise awareness on hand and finger injuries at the workplace, and how to prevent them.
 Good WSH practices within the manufacturing industry were showcased through a “Safer Machines, Safer Hands” video.
 Participants also watched a learning journey video of SMS Zaqy Mohamad on a site tour at 3M Innovation Singapore Pte Ltd.

 The Safe Hands Campaign 2021 programme was as follows:

 • Opening Address by Mr Zaqy Mohamad, Senior Minister of State for Manpower

-• Sharing of 3M’s Safe Hands Programme
+• Livestreaming of 3M sharing their Safe Hands Programme